mmikowski/powercss/README.md

 authors.
 Below we discuss the key concepts employed to meet this goal.

-## PowerCSS uses only one StyleSheet Object at a time
+## PowerCSS uses only one Stylesheet Object at a time
 Only one PowerCSS stylesheet is used at any time to style the DOM.
 PowerCSS is intended to replace **all** other stylesheets for a application, and external stylesheets are no longer needed.